fajarramadhann/NotesJar-Blockchain/Step to Develop Smart Contract.md

 - Make sure gas usage optimal with tools like **Gas Reporter**

 ### 8. Mainnet Deploy
-If sure its safe and good, deploy to mainnet ETH or Laye
+If sure its safe and good, deploy to mainnet ETH or Layer 2 like polygon, arbitrum, etc